mrkkrj/TrianglePP/docs/README.md

 The library will try to sanitize the input data, as to prevent the triangulation algorithm from crashing or throwing an assert.
 At the moment following sanitizations are implemented:
  - removal of duplicated points in segment definitions
+    - thus: removal of colinear segments
+ - rememoval of duplicated points in general

 ### Example TrianglePP data files